samonzeweb/godb/README.md

 Install the required driver (see tests).
 You cas use multiple databases if needed.

-Of course you can also use a dependency managment tool like `dep`.
+Of course you can also use a dependency management tool like `dep`.

 ## Running Tests